Geothermal heat globally

 Geothermal energy is a proven technology globally.
 In 2009, China was the biggest user of geothermal heat, according to the International Energy Agency (IEA).

 In Europe, geothermal district heating systems (GeoDH) are becoming increasingly popular.
-In 2011, there were 212 in operation, with France, Germany and Hungary the biggest users.
-An additional 4GW of GeoDH capacity is due to come on stream by 2016.
+In 2018, there were was over 5 GW th installed from over 300 systems in operation, with France, Germany and Hungary being the biggest users and an addditional 80 MW th from new countries such as the Netherlands, Belgium and Serbia coming online in 2018 alone (EGEC, 2018).
+An additional 4GW of GeoDH capacity is due to come on stream by 2019.
 Geothermal heat has the ability to meet the earth’s energy demands – 4,000 times over.
-By 2020 nearly all European states will have GeoDH.
+By 2030 nearly all European states will have GeoDH.

 The IEA has called on policy makers, local authorities and utilities to be more aware of the geothermal resources available and how they can be used.
 It calls on them to: